-Demand for metal roofing is rising because there is compelling evidence it offers better protection from hurricane winds, hail storm strikes, and airborne embers from wildfires landing on the roofs of homes and commercial buildings.
+Demand for metal roofing is rising because there is compelling evidence it offers better protection from hurricane winds, hailstorms, and airborne embers from wildfires landing on the roofs of homes and commercial buildings.

 That theory has been tested in 2017 as the hurricane season has been among the worst in recorded history and wildfires in the West destroyed more than 8,400 structures in California alone and damaged countless more.